inframanufaktur/rss-manufaktur/README.md

 A template to build RSS Feeds.

-In short, RSS Manufaktur takes information of a blog and builds it into a custom RSS feed for your enjoyment.
+In short, RSS Manufaktur takes information of a blog and transforms it into a custom RSS feed for your enjoyment.

 ## How it works

 Add blog data in `_src/_data/blog-info.json`.
+You can add as many blogs as you like.

 The data should look as follows:

 ```json
 [